1 Day Inca Trail to Machu Picchu - Orange Nation Peru

 OVERVIEW

-The 1 Day Inca trail is the fastest trek to Machupicchu and Yes! it is possible to hike part of the Inca trail and visit the archaeological site of Machupicchu in one day.
-It starts from the train route of KM 104.
+The 1 Day Inca trail is the fastest trek to Machu Picchu and Yes! it is possible to hike part of the Inca trail and visit the archaeological site of Machu Picchu in one day.
+It starts from KM 104.
 This route has more spaces available than the Classic Inca Trail with a moderate level climb.
-This trail features one of the most important archaeological sites, Wiñay Wayna ´Forever Young´, stunning Inca ruins and beautiful mountainous landscape that enters through the Sun Gate, where most people take the classic photos of Machupicchu.
-A 02 hour private guided tour takes you into the fascinating history of these spectacular ruins.
+The trail features one of the most important archaeological sites, Wiñay Wayna “Forever Young”, stunning Inca ruins and beautiful mountainous landscape that enters through the Sun Gate, where most people take the classic photos of Machu Picchu.
+A 2 hour private guided tour takes you into the fascinating history of these spectacular ruins.

 More information Less information